-Pewag makes a slew of chains, mostly for commercial and industrial applications, such as lifting heavy equipment and tire traction control and tire protection.
-They initially designed their famous 12mm 3012 chains for traction purposes, but its strength and impressive qualities made it a highly functional security chain.
-Pewag decided to create an original security chain utilizing the same basic design of the 3012, but for longevity, they added an anti-corrosion electro-galvanized finish and now offer it in three useful sizes, 7mm, 10mm, 12mm (9/32″, 3/8″, and 1/2″).
+Pewag makes many chains, primarily for commercial and industrial applications, such as lifting heavy equipment, tire traction control, and tire protection.
+They initially designed their famous 12mm 3012 chains for traction purposes, but their strength and impressive qualities made it a highly functional security chain.
+Pewag created an original security chain utilizing the same basic design as the 3012.
+Still, for longevity, they added an anti-corrosion electro-galvanized finish and now offer it in three practical sizes, 7mm, 10mm, 12mm (9/32″, 3/8″, and 1/2″).

 For further information, refer to pewagchain.com.

-Each of the chains has a Surface Hardness of 62 HRC, which makes it tough to cut and the square shape of the link prevents bolt cutters from getting a proper bite.
+Each of the chains has a Surface Hardness of 62 HRC, which makes it challenging to cut, and the square shape of the link prevents bolt cutters from getting a proper bite.
 These qualities make them ideal for locking up your bicycles, motorcycles, and other valuable equipment.

 Highlights